geekbgm/TeamNote/README.md

 # TeamNote
-library about function we often use
+library about functions we often use